 "Is that what we've been living?"

 "Yes."
 She saw him flinch at her bluntness.
 "Don't fight this, Steven.
-You are a kind and generous man.
-You are an exquisite lover.
-Somewhere out there is the woman who will love you back just the way you want.
+You're a kind and generous man.
+You're an exquisite lover.
+Somewhere out there is the woman who'll love you back just the way you want.
 I really wish it could be me.
 But it isn't."

 His voice was in her ear as he whispered, "This man you love.
 At least tell me who he is?"